xsnpdngv/xsnpdngv.github.io/_posts/2017-05-06-Vim-clipboard.md

 ---
-title: Using the clipboard in Vim
+title: Using the X11-clipboard in Vim
 categories:
   - development
 tags: